 Transportation System.
-There are approximately 8 million ft of roadway surfaces throughout MacDill AFB.
+There are approximately 8 million ft2 of roadway surfaces throughout MacDill AFB.
 The roads on the installation are adequate and meet current mission needs.
 The on-installation transportation system consists of primary, secondary, and tertiary roadways that connect with the off-installation roadways through the four access gates.
-Primary roads include South Boundary Boulevard and Florida Keys Avenue, and portions of North Boundary Boulevard and Hillsborough Loop Drive.
+Primary roads include South Boundary Boulevard and Florida Keys Avenue, and portions of North Boundary Boulevard and Florida Keys Avenue, and portions of North Boundary Boulevard and Florida Keys Avenue, and portions of North Boundary Boulevard and Hillsborough Loop Drive.
 Secondary roads include Hangar Loop Drive, Marina Bay Drive, and Bayshore Boulevard as well as portions of North Boundary Boulevard and Hillsborough Loop Drive.
 The installation has implemented traffic control measures on most of the signaled intersections, which has alleviated most traffic congestion problems throughout the installation.
 With a daily population of just under 19,000, parking has remained a concern at many locations on the installation.
 Surface parking is provided in the areas of the MacDill AFB Alternative (MacDill AFB 2017a).